Can thieves steal identities with only a name and address?

 1. Install and use online protection software: By protecting your devices, you protect what’s on them, like your personal information.
-Comprehensive online protection software can protect your identity in several ways, like create and manage the strong, unique passwords we talked about and provide further services that monitor and protect your identity—in addition to digital shredders that can permanently remove sensitive documents (simply deleting them won’t do that alone.)
+Comprehensive online protection software can protect your identity in several ways, like creating and managing the strong, unique passwords we talked about and providing further services that monitor and protect your identity—in addition to digital shredders that can permanently remove sensitive documents (simply deleting them won’t do that alone.)

 3. Go paperless: Getting statements online cuts the paper out of the equation and thus removes another thing that a thief can physically steal and possibly use against you.
 Whether you use electronic statements through your bank, credit card company, medical provider, or insurance company, use a secure password and a secure connection provided by a VPN.
 Both will make theft of your personal info far tougher on identity thieves.

 4. Use a VPN: A VPN is a Virtual Private Network, a service that protects your data and privacy online.
 It creates an encrypted tunnel to keep you anonymous, by masking your IP address, while connecting to public Wi-Fi hotspots.
 This is a great way to shield your information from crooks and snoops while you’re banking, shopping, or handling any kind of sensitive information online.

 5. Monitor your accounts: Give your statements a close look each time they come around.
 While many companies and institutions have fraud detection mechanisms in place, they don’t always catch every instance of fraud.
 Look out for strange purchases or charges and follow up with your bank or credit card company if you suspect fraud.
 Even the smallest charge could be a sign that something shady is afoot.